 PR: My strength as a CEO is the ability to create a compelling vision that makes sense and convincing others to join that vision.
 Of my other responsibilities, fire-fighting is, for me, probably the most challenging.
 Every day there is some fire to put out somewhere — something that doesn’t work or isn’t going well.
 One challenge is to make sure that I listen first, and approach potentially hectic situations calmly.
 The other challenge is to make sure that I hand off the fire-fighting responsibility once the initial fire is out.

 Philipp is constantly exchanging ideas and challenges with his entrepreneur friends and investors.

-From early on, Philipp’s intuition was to be an open book with his investors.
-He believes that this approach of mutual honesty and transparency is why he and his investors have never suffered from a lack of trust, and have been able to approach problems together as one team.
+From early on, Philipp's intuition was to be an open book with his investors.
+His approach with mutual honesty and transparency is key to his never having suffered from distrust with them, and with his ability to approach problems with investors as one team.

 “I find that one of the most valuable things our board does for me is to pull me in every quarter, standing with me on the balcony and helping me look out into the distance on the business.”

 Still, it hasn’t always been easy to work that way.